Skip to content

 Stores

-Comby provides a flexible and extensible architecture for managing different types of stores, including the EventStore, CommandStore, DataStore, and CacheStore.
+Comby provides a flexible and extensible architecture for managing different types of stores, including the EventStore, CommandStore, DataStore, CacheStore, and SnapshotStore.

 All of these are defined as interfaces, allowing developers to implement their own custom storage solutions tailored to specific requirements.
 Comby also includes several ready-made implementations to simplify development.
 For example, in-memory implementations are available for all stores, providing a lightweight option for testing and prototyping.